 If you want to visit Petra, I strongly suggest you spend at least two days and be sure that for one of the evenings is scheduled Petra by night.
 Petra is not only the Treasury (the famous building you can see in the Indiana Jones movie) but hundreds of other historic sites to explore.

 The main reason why some people don’t visit Jordan is that they are afraid that it’s an unsafe country.
 This is not true, as I explained in my previous article.
 Just be careful when driving around the country: there are a lot of camels!

 When is the best time to visit Jordan?

-The best time to organize a trip to Jordan is spring: in the months between March and May.
-This is because temperatures are not too high, or too low (in winter it is relatively cold, especially in the desert).
-Also in spring, everything blooms and is really a sight for the eyes.
+Spring, between March and May, is the best time to organize a trip to Jordan.
+This is because temperatures are not too high or too low (winter is relatively cold, especially in the desert).
+Also, in spring, everything blooms and is a sight for the eyes.
 Alternatively, the autumn months are a good choice as well.